jisaiaha/DJSoundSync/README.md

 ## 🧪 Status

 **🚧 CLI in development.
 Crate and cue point sync are top priorities.
-GUI coming late summer.**
+GUI planned for late summer.**

 ---